My Journey to Healing

 I was the mom that didn't have a house full of processed foods, I cooked whole foods every damn day!
 Not because it was easy, cheap, or always fun.
 But, it was what I was convinced would lead me and my family down a path of health.
 I was at the top of my game, with two healthy-fit kids, running a fitness studio, doing massage therapy, and teaching people proper body alignment.

 Sharing health and nutrition with anyone that would listen.
 We live in a small town, so I had “my people, my tribe”.
 I went to school with these people, we raised our kids together, and I was comfortably leading these people.
+Grace and gratitude were how I led my people.
 I was enjoying all of the benefits and directions my education had led me towards.
 Everything was great until it wasn't.

 The Day It All Changed!